• Home

 March 25, 2026, 3:43 AM ET

-JPMorgan CEO Jamie Dimon.
+JPMorgan CEO Jamie Dimon

-JPMorgan CEO Jamie Dimon.Leigh Vogel—Getty Images The Hill & Valley Forum
+JPMorgan CEO Jamie DimonLeigh Vogel—Getty Images/The Hill & Valley Forum

 Recommended Video

-“We’ve become like Europe, we’re unable to move and change—change budgeting, change procurement.
+“We’ve become like Europe; we’re unable to move and change—change budgeting, change procurement.
 You know, let people do what they need to do.”

 Relations between the U.S. and China have been icy in recent years, as the two countries seek to dominate AI.
-The world’s second largest economy has in some years grown its GDP at nearly double the rate of the U.S. At the same time, a trade war between the two economies has seen Washington impose sweeping export controls on advanced chips in an effort to limit China’s technological advancement, while China weaponizes its rare Earth resources with its own export controls on the materials that are essential to building semiconductors, but also advanced weapons systems and electric vehicles.
+The world’s second-largest economy has in some years grown its GDP at nearly double the rate of the U.S. At the same time, a trade war between the two economies has seen Washington impose sweeping export controls on advanced chips in an effort to limit China’s technological advancement, while China weaponizes its rare earth resources with its own export controls on the materials that are essential to building semiconductors, but also advanced weapons systems and electric vehicles.

-Still, the U.S. should also emulate China to an extent in the sectors where it has made significant progress, including shipbuilding, car manufacturing, and battery production.
+Still, the U.S. should emulate China to an extent in the sectors where it has made significant progress, including shipbuilding, car manufacturing, and battery production.

-“We should look at our own shortcomings then and then be prepared if they ever become an adversary to, you know, to face off against them,” he said.
+“We should look at our own shortcomings then, and then be prepared if they ever become an adversary to, you know, to face off against them,” he said.

-Dimon’s comments come as the price tag of the Iran war has skyrocketed with the Pentagon last week reportedly requesting $200 billion from Congress on top of its existing budget, which exceeds $800 billion.
+Dimon’s comments come as the price tag of the Iran war has skyrocketed, with the Pentagon last week reportedly requesting $200 billion from Congress on top of its existing budget, which exceeds $800 billion.
 Secretary of War Pete Hegseth has said “that number could move” as the Department of War seeks to replenish munition stockpiles and prepare “for what we may have to do in the future.”

 Later in the interview Tuesday, Dimon painted a picture of “permanent peace” in the Middle East partly thanks to the threat of capital flight.
 In the process he became one of the first CEOs of a major company to foresee a potential positive impact stemming from the Iran war.

 “There’s a lot of foreign direct investment going there, but it won’t go there if things like this are taking place,” Dimon said of the Gulf countries who are particularly affected by the conflict.
-“They’ve realized no, they need permanent peace.
-They can’t have neighbors like lob ballistic missiles into their data centers.”
+“They’ve realized, no, they need permanent peace.
+They can’t have neighbors, like, lob ballistic missiles into their data centers.”

-The JPMorgan CEO said he was optimistic about the war, saying it may lead to a lasting peace in the region in the long term because of the change in “attitude” among Gulf countries including Saudi Arabia, the United Arab Emirates, and Qatar.
+The JPMorgan CEO noted he was optimistic about the war, saying it may lead to a lasting peace in the region in the long term because of the change in “attitude” among Gulf countries including Saudi Arabia, the United Arab Emirates, and Qatar.
 The Iran conflict, now in its fourth week, has made these countries realize they need peace to protect the influx of capital that has helped their economies grow and diversify over the past decade.

 The Gulf states have tried for years to diversify their economies to prevent them from being entirely oil dependent, and have brought in billions in foreign investment in the process.
 Still, the Iran war has once again highlighted the instability of their region.
-Strikes by Iran on military targets as well as Amazon data centers in the UAE and Bahrain have spooked investors who have over years flooded the region with investment, especially in low-tax emirates in the UAE like Dubai and Abu Dhabi that have marketed themselves as safe, globally connected business hubs.
+Strikes by Iran on military targets as well as Amazon data centers in the UAE and Bahrain have spooked investors who have over the years flooded the region with investment, especially in low-tax emirates in the UAE like Dubai and Abu Dhabi that have marketed themselves as safe, globally connected business hubs.

 While some skeptics of the Iran war have said the country didn’t pose any imminent threat to the U.S., Dimon disagreed, labeling the country “a terrorist threat.”
 Iran-backed militias and the proxy conflicts Iran has waged in the region have been responsible for the death of hundreds of Americans, according to the Pentagon.
 During the Iraq war, the White House says Iran-backed militants killed 603 American troops, along with dozens of others in the years since the 1979 Iran hostage crisis and into the present day.